awsdocs/amazon-rds-user-guide/doc_source/oracle-read-replicas.md

 ## Troubleshooting Oracle replicas<a name="oracle-read-replicas.troubleshooting"></a>

-BPT
+This section describes possible replication problems and suggests solutions\.

 ### Replication lag<a name="oracle-read-replicas.troubleshooting.lag"></a>

 To monitor replication lag in Amazon CloudWatch, view the Amazon RDS `ReplicaLag` metric\.
 For information about replication lag time, see [Monitoring read replication](USER_ReadRepl.md#USER_ReadRepl.Monitoring)\.

-If replication lag is too long, you can query the following views for information about the lag:
+If replication lag is too long, query the following views:
 + `V$ARCHIVED_LOG` – Shows which commits have been applied to the read replica\.
 + `V$DATAGUARD_STATS` – Shows a detailed breakdown of the components that make up the `replicaLag` metric\.
 + `V$DATAGUARD_STATUS` – Shows the log output from Oracle's internal replication processes\.

 ### Replication failure after adding or modifying triggers<a name="oracle-read-replicas.troubleshooting.triggers"></a>

 If you add or modify any triggers, and if replication fails afterward, the triggers may be the problem\.
-Ensure that the trigger excludes the following users, which are required by RDS for replication:
+Ensure that the trigger excludes the following user accounts, which are required by RDS for replication:
-+ Users with administrator privileges
++ User accounts with administrator privileges
 + `SYS`
 + `SYSTEM`
 + `RDS_DATAGUARD`